-Questions related to the content of the planned project Is provided partnership structure rationale clear?
-What is expected from the final result?
+Questions related to the content of the planned Is provided partnership structure rationale clear? project What is expected from the final result?
 Should we develop a fully functional interactive platform or can we create a platform mockup and instead allocate more resource for co-designing activities and methods?
 Questions related to budgeting and expenditure What is the adequate proportion of external service costs in the project budget?

-Any other questions We are planning to submit two projects with the same LP but under different priorities.
-Does this give any disadvantages in the selection procedure?
-Can project duration be shorter than 24 months, e.g., 18 months?
+Any other questions Can project duration be shorter than 24 months, e.g., 18 months?
 What proportion of Interreg BSR newcomers is desired?
 Will you give more advantage to proposals that have a higher amount of them?